mr-deepansh/social-media-blog-app/CONTRIBUTING.md

-# Contributing to Social Media Blog Platform
+# Contributing to EndlessChatt

-Thank you for your interest in contributing to our project!
-This document provides guidelines and information for contributors.
+🎉 Thank you for your interest in contributing to **EndlessChatt** - the next-generation social media platform!
+This guide provides comprehensive guidelines for contributors to maintain code quality and project standards.

 ## 🎯 Code of Conduct